Morisset/Python-lectures-Notebooks/README.rst

 7. `The astropy library <Notebooks/Using_astropy.ipynb>`_ `(PDF version) <Notebooks/Using_astropy.pdf>`_

+ - constants and units
+ - data table
+ - Downloading from CDS
+ - Coordinates
+ - Modeling

 8. `Object Oriented programing <Notebooks/OOP.ipynb>`_ `(PDF version) <Notebooks/OOP.pdf>`_

   - use functions to do simple jobs